“Never Delegate Understanding” – Charles Eames

-Understanding stakeholders’ needs is the center of the Leadership System and the first step in the Design Framework (See Chapter 6).
+Understanding stakeholders’ needs is the center of the Leadership Framework and the first step in the Design Framework.
 In many cases, if just a little more time were taken to consult key stakeholders as part of the design process, some surprises and missteps could be prevented or mitigated.
-Stakeholder value is the center of the leadership system because it informs and helps align the other eight components from vision and strategy to the scorecard and learning.
+Stakeholder value is the center of the leadership system because it informs and helps align the other eight components, from vision and strategy to the scorecard and learning.

 Objectives – Understand the concepts, components, and relationships of Stakeholder Value and how they contribute to leadership and organization [re]design for sustainable excellence.